krownlesskev/next-firebase-google-auth/README.md

 # next-firebase-google-auth App

+`You will need to enable popups for this app`

 I started this project to practice `NextJs` and `firebase` Authentication.

 This time using `google` authentication pop up.